T

 activity

-Experience the magic of Istanbul from the water on a scenic cruise along the Bosphorus strait, separating Europe and Asia.
+Experience the magic of Istanbul from the water with a scenic cruise along the Bosphorus Strait, separating Europe and Asia.
 You'll see historic mansions, palaces, and fortresses lining the shores.

 2. Midday